-- b.
-Homeless. - c.
-In foster care. - 2.
-Second priority category includes students who are either: - a.
-English Language Learners. - b.
-Have health concerns. - c.
-Have a history of receiving other services (Child Find, special education, social services). - d.
-Have a family history of learning difficulties. - 3.
+- a.
+Children from homes in which English is not the primary spoken language. - b.
+Tier 2, as defined by State law. - c.
+Tier 3, as defined by State law. - 3.
 Children with an Individualized Educational Program (IEP) may attend prekindergarten programs as determined through the IEP process, even if income and/or age requirements are not met. - 4.
 Registration/enrollment for prekindergarten occurs at the designated school site.
-An application must be submitted by parents, including documentation needed to verify eligibility.
+An application will be submitted by parents, including documentation needed to verify eligibility.
 Upon determination of eligibility, the student may be enrolled. - 5.
+Parents may apply for the Learning Together Program, a fee-based, inclusive educational opportunity that has a limited number of spaces available for children without disabilities who are not of school-age.
+Children who attend this program must meet the minimum age requirement when entering kindergarten.

+B. Transfers

-Parents may apply for the Leaning Together Program, an inclusive educational opportunity that has a limited number of spaces available for children without disabilities who are not of school-age.
-Children who attend this program must meet the minimum age requirement when entering kindergarten. - B. Transfers - 1.
-A student may not transfer from a nonpublic kindergarten during the kindergarten year unless the student meets the minimum age requirement for admission to the HCPSS kindergarten program. - 2.
-A student may transfer from a public kindergarten in another state during the kindergarten year regardless of age.
+- 1. A student may not transfer from a nonpublic kindergarten during the kindergarten year unless the student meets the minimum age requirement for admission to the HCPSS kindergarten program. - 2.
+A student may transfer from a public kindergarten in another State during the kindergarten year regardless of age.
 Close monitoring of progress will occur if the student was not five years old by September 1. - 3.
-A student enrolling in first grade who meets the age requirement must provide documentation to show that the mandatory kindergarten attendance requirement was met by one of the following options: - a.
-Completion of a kindergarten educational program in a public or nonpublic (approved or church-exempt) program.
+A student who meets the age requirements and is transferring from a private school or from another jurisdiction to enroll in first grade will provide documentation to show that the mandatory kindergarten attendance requirement was met by one of the following options: - a.
+Completion of a kindergarten educational program in a public or nonpublic (approved or church-exempt) program. - b.
+Regular attendance in an alternative program setting (full-time in a licensed child care center or registered family day care home, or part-time in a Head Start 5-year-old program). - c.
+Supervised home instruction that has been registered with the HCPSS Office of Home Instruction.

-- b.
-Regular attendance in an alternative program setting (full time in a licensed child care center or registered family day care home, or part-time in a Head Start 5-year-old program). - c.
-Supervised home instruction that has been registered with the HCPSS Office of Home Instruction. - 4.
-A student transferring from another state after successful completion of a public kindergarten program may enroll in first grade pending receipt of school records, regardless of age.
+- 4. A student transferring from another State after successful completion of a public kindergarten program may enroll in first grade pending receipt of school records, regardless of age.
 Close monitoring of progress will occur if the student was not six years old by September 1. - 5.
-If a child has not met the mandatory kindergarten requirement but is of age to attend first grade, the school team will utilize grade-appropriate assessments to determine the best placement. - C. Deferred Admission
+If a child has not met the mandatory kindergarten requirement but is of age to attend first grade, the school team will utilize grade-appropriate assessments to determine the best placement.

+C. Deferred Admission

 A child whose parents believe that a delay in school attendance is in his or her best interest may be exempted from mandatory school attendance for one year.
-The parents must file a Kindergarten Waiver Form ---- Request to NOT Enter Kindergarten which may be obtained from the Office of Early Childhood Programs.
+The parents must file the Kindergarten Waiver form to the Superintendent/designee.